hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-Chuzenji is strung along a loose "V" from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, hotels, souvenir stores, embassies, mom-and-pop kitchens, and oversized emporia, in various states of closure and disrepair.
+Chuzenji is strung along a loose "V" from one pretty waterfall to another to the eponymous temple, cluttering the intervening lakeside with jetties, hotels, souvenir stores, embassies, and mom-and-pop kitchens, in various states of closure and disrepair.
 Off-season it may be, but for the lugubrious pensions and noodle shops, it is off-season forever.
 With its qualities of supernumerary variety and fantastic decay,